Puumanamana/notes-project-3/tree-merging.md

 The procedure works in 2 steps:
     - Partioning step: the species are separated along the best performing edge.
 Species that are not in the tree whose edge is selected are set aside
-    - Recruitment step: The species that were not selected are iteratively recruited to one of the 2 partitions based on the information from the other edges
+    - Recruitment step: The species that were not selected are iteratively recruited to one of the 2 partitions based on the information from the other edges.
+Given a partition $P = (P_1, P_2)$, for each edge and each species S, do:
+        - if #pairs with S in favor of P1 > #pairs with S in favor of P2 $\rightarrow$ add edge score to P1 weight, else to P2
+        - add S to the partition that has the biggest cumulative score (or alternatively, random draw with probability according to the weight)

 These 2 steps are recursively applied to each partition until no further progress can be achieved.